 - a.
 In 2012, the Parent Company entered into a renewable lease contract with Haldane Investment NV, duly represented by E. Zobel, Inc. for the lease of the 4/F Unit of Enzo Building, located at No. 399 Gil J. Puyat Avenue, Makati City.
 The contract is for a term of eight months commencing on May 1, 2012 and expiring December 31, 2012.
-The lease is renewable every year for a period of 12 months, which is still effective in 2020.
+The lease is renewable every year for a period of 12 months, which is still effective in 2021.
 In line with the contract, the Parent Company paid a refundable deposit, which is classified under "Prepayments and other current assets" (see Note 8).
 Minimum lease payments within a year under this contract is \mathbb{P}0.2 million. - b.
 On June 16, 2015, the Subsidiary entered into a new lease contract with E. Zobel, Inc. for the transfer of office space from 4th Floor to 2nd Floor of Enzo Building, located at No. 399 Senator Gil Puyat Avenue, Makati City for a period of six months.
 The lease agreement is renewable on a yearly basis subject to the mutual agreement of the parties.
-In January 2020, the Subsidiary renewed the lease for another year.
+In January 2021, the Subsidiary renewed the lease for another year.
 The Subsidiary paid security deposit amounting to ₱0.3 million to answer for any and all damages to the leased premises and as security for the return of the leased premises in proper condition.
 Minimum lease payments within one year amounted to ₱1.7 million.

-The Group recognized short-term lease amounted to 2.57 million and 2.34 million in 2020 and 2019, respectively, and related rent expense amounted to 2.32 in 2018 (see Notes 14 and 15).
+The Group recognized short-term lease amounted to 2.68 million, 2.57 million and 2.34 million in 2021, 2020 and 2019, respectively (see Note 14).